ezgsnyrt/hangman/README.md

 - **Hangman Drawing**: The hangman figure reveals step by step for incorrect guesses.
 - **Result Display**: Win or lose messages are displayed with an option to restart the game.
 - **User Feedback**: Wrong letters are shown separately, and body parts are drawn progressively.
+- **Responsive Design**: The game is optimized for mobile, tablet, and desktop devices, ensuring a seamless experience across all screen sizes.

 ## 🖋️ Credits
 Created with ❤️ by Ezgi Senyurt-Erturk.